My spinal cord with

 our faces forget themselves in mirrors of fire,

-and the metaphor is death:the touch of widening selves.
+the touch of widening selves.

 Unlike plum blossoms bursting in moonlight,